-Over the course of the hiring process, you will meet four of the team’s most experienced engineers, the team’s VP of Engineering and our CEO, and those six people will have a chance to get to know you.
+Over the course of the hiring process, you will meet four of the team’s most experienced engineers and the team’s VP of Engineering and those people will have a chance to get to know you.
 This is important given the value we place on personal interactions.

 We’ll describe what we find exciting about working at Gradle and openly discuss what can be challenging about working at Gradle.
 By the end of the meeting, you should have a good understanding of our work environment and culture so that you can determine if Gradle is a company where you will be productive, impactful and happy.

 The process of the technical evaluation is the same for all Gradle Engineering positions.
-In contrast, the content and people involved during the technical evaluation are specific to whether you apply for a position on the Gradle Build Tool or Gradle Enterprise team and are role dependent.
+In contrast, the content and people involved during the technical evaluation are specific to whether you apply for a position on the Gradle Build Tool team or the Gradle Enterprise team and are role dependent.